 In addition to meeting academic and financial requirements, applicants whose native language is not English must prove their ability to speak and understand English by taking the standardized Test of English as a Foreign Language (TOEFL).
 The fee for taking TOEFL currently costs between $160 and $250 depending on the test location.
 Official test results are sent out by TOEFL to those institutions which you name on your test registration form, or to those additional institutions named on the Official Score Report Request Form found on the ETS website.
 The University of Massachusetts requires an official score report (ETS code 3917).
-The University of Massachusetts Amherst also accepts the IELTS (International English Language Testing System).
-The official test score must be mailed to the Graduate Admissions Office.
+The University of Massachusetts Amherst also accepts the IELTS (International English Language Testing System) and PTE Academic (Pearson Test of English).
+The official test scores must be mailed to the Graduate Student Service Center.

 Refer to the Estimate of Expenses for a specific estimate of academic year expenses.
 This estimate does not include such items as travel expenses to and from Amherst, winter clothing, or furniture and appliances not provided by housing facilities (residence halls rooms are furnished with bed, bureau, and desk; most apartments provide only a stove and refrigerator).